Park home owners have raised a petition for the UK Parliament to reduce council tax for people who live in park homes in the UK in the future.

 4. How long do park homes last?

 Regular maintenance is key to helping park homes hold their value and last longer.
 Unlike traditional homes, a park home will usually depreciate in value because is not classed as a permanent structure and owners don’t usually own the land on which is located.
-As specialists suggest, some modern park homes may be design to last at least 50 years.
+A newly built park home that is properly maintained can last up to 80 years.